|

 a thick coat of emulsion.
 I would have used Milk paint but I am not sure

-A Jaguar bonnet mascot had been acquired at
+that the budget would stretch.
+The Jaguar Mascot A Jaguar bonnet mascot had been acquired at

 an autojumble but had no where to sit.
 A piece of hard African hardwood